Skip to content

 meatballs with bell peppers

-Add 2 tablespoons of olive oil to a large rondeau pot, heat over medium heat, and fry the meatballs until browned on both sides, about 2 to 3 minutes per side.
+Brown: I heat 2 tablespoons of olive oil in a large rondeau pot over medium heat.
+Then, I fry the meatballs for about 2 to 3 minutes on each side until they are nicely browned.

 browning meatballs